GitauHarrison/notes/comment_moderation.md

 ```

 We query our `UserComment` database using the `UserComment.query.all()` function.
-This function returns a list of all the comments by users in the database.
+This function returns a list of all the comments made by users in the database.
 We can then loop through the list and display the comments in the `index.html` page.

 `index.html: Display comments`
 ```html